Al-Barakah (Islamic State administrative district): Politics and governance

+After al-Barakah had been reduced to an insurgent presence, IS continued to publish administrative documents relating to the district in order to claim a continuation of its governance.

 Media and propaganda

 Al-Barakah has its own media channel, simply called "Al-Barakah Province" or "Al-Sham-Al-Barakah Province".
 The material released by this channel is often disseminated by the Amaq News Agency and the Shumukh Agency.
-By 2015, al-Barakah was among the ISIL provinces with the highest propaganda output.
-In its propaganda, ISIL did not just present al-Barakah Province's governance as ideal and fair, but also promoted the beauty of its natural environment.
-The media output of the province was initially reduced along with its shrinking territory during 2017, but as the Euphrates holdings of ISIL came into focus as the Jihadist organization's last important territory in Syria, al-Barakah regained some prominence.
-By 2018, the main focus of al-Barakah's media channel was ISIL's resistance against the advancing SDF.
+By 2015, al-Barakah was among the IS provinces with the highest propaganda output.
+In its propaganda, IS did not just present al-Barakah Province's governance as ideal and fair, but also promoted the beauty of its natural environment.
+The media output of the province was initially reduced along with its shrinking territory during 2017, but as the Euphrates holdings of IS came into focus as the Jihadist organization's last important territory in Syria, al-Barakah regained some prominence.
+By 2018, the main focus of al-Barakah's media channel was the Islamic State's resistance against the advancing SDF.

 Military

-Al-Barakah was part of the "Eastern Syria Command" of the military of ISIL by 2015.
-Like all ISIL provinces, al-Barakah was assigned money by the Islamic State's treasury department and Delegated Committee each month based on what was available and where support was most needed.
+Al-Barakah was part of the "Eastern Syria Command" of the military of the Islamic State by 2015.
+Like all IS provinces, al-Barakah was assigned money by the Islamic State's treasury department and Delegated Committee each month based on what was available and where support was most needed.
 Abdul Nasser Qardash stated that his budget for al-Barakah was $200 million in 2015.
-This money was spent on paying salaries of ISIL fighters, recruiting new troops, buying weaponry and ammunition, weapon development, and organizing military campaigns.
+This money was spent on paying salaries of IS fighters, recruiting new troops, buying weaponry and ammunition, weapon development, and organizing military campaigns.

-The number of ISIL fighters who served in the province varied over time.
+The number of IS fighters who served in the province varied over time.
 By mid-2014, the "Army of Hasakah" counted around 6,000 men; one its top commanders at the time was Abu Jandal al-Kuwaiti.
-In contrast, ISIL was only able to gather 4,500 troops for one of its last major offensives to expand al-Barakah in August 2015.
+In contrast, IS was only able to gather 4,500 troops for one of its last major offensives to expand al-Barakah in August 2015.
 Al-Barakah's regional military was known to include a unit of Southeast Asian child soldiers, called the "Putera Khilafa" (Princes of the Caliphate).
-ISIL also used multiple armoured fighting vehicles at the frontlines of al-Hasakah Governorate.
+IS also used multiple armoured fighting vehicles at the frontlines of al-Hasakah Governorate.
+By 2025, armed contingents associated with al-Barakah were mainly concerned with guerrilla warfare and terrorist attacks.